Bachelor Couple Krystal & Chris on If They Want a TV Wedding

 Nevertheless, they still have every intention of getting married.

 "We're 100 percent getting married, and we're 100 percent making it happen," he said.
-"I think as time goes on, we will have a better understanding of when and where that can take place.
+"I think as time goes on, we will have a better understanding of when and where that can take place."

 It's no surprise the two are anxious to start building their lives together, especially considering they had to keep their engagement a secret until the finale aired.